Costs

 Parent loans

-Some schools will add a PLUS/Parent Loan to your financial aid package.
+Some schools will add a PLUS/Parent Loan to your financial aid offer.
 These are credit-based loans a parent will need to borrow in their name – they are not aid awarded by the college.